lightning/bolts/03-transactions.md

         OP_CHECKSIG
     OP_ENDIF

-To timeout the htlc, the remote node spends it with the scriptsig:
+To timeout the htlc, the remote node spends it with the witness:

-    <remotesig> 0
+    <remotesig> 0 <witness script>

 To redeem the HTLC, the HTLC-success transaction is used as detailed below.